Top menswear designers

 Canadian Andrea Rangel is well known for her fabulously elegant womenswear and her prolific pattern writing, but you may not have discovered her menswear designs.
 She works chunky ribs, complex cables and stranded knitting into many of her patterns, with very stylish results.

 The Dude (pictured above) illustrates all I said earlier about practicality and ease – it’s warm, it has a zip, it’s easy to grab and go – and it’s fun to make because it uses stranded knitting so there’s enough going on in this pattern to keep you challenged.
-It suits younger men and funky dads, especially those keen on outdoor pursuits, so knit it in something practical – in this case, Cascade Yarns Ecological Wool, which is a chunky weight, so this cardi will knit up fast!
+It suits younger men and funky dads, especially those keen on outdoor pursuits, so knit it in something practical – in this case, Cascade Yarns Ecological Wool from Cascade Yarns, which is a chunky weight, so this cardi will knit up fast!

 Rich Ensor, otherwise known as That Bald Guy Knits (apparently this dates back to when someone in a knitting shop asked “what’s that bald guy knitting?”) loves cables and twisted stitches – and socks are his thing.